pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 - Include a brief paragraph describing what your package does:

 ## Scope
-- Please indicate which [category or categories][PackageCatagories] this package falls under:
+- Please indicate which [category or categories][PackageCategories] this package falls under:
 	- [ ] Data retrieval
 	- [ ] Data extraction
 	- [ ] Data munging